luci/luci-go/lucicfg/doc/README.md

 * **repo**: URL of a git repository to watch, starting with `https://`.
 Only repositories hosted on `*.googlesource.com` are supported currently.
 Required.
 * **refs**: a list of regular expressions that define the set of refs to watch for CLs, e.g. `refs/heads/.+`.
 If not set, defaults to `refs/heads/master`.
+* **refs_exclude**: a list of regular expressions that define the set of refs to exclude from watching.
+Empty by default.

 #### Returns  {#cq.refset-returns}